plone/volto/docs/source/upgrade-guide/index.md

 #### New projects

-New projects are unaffected, since they will use Slate as the default text block from the beginning.
+New projects are unaffected, since they will use `slate` as the default text block from the beginning.

 #### Existing projects, already using `volto-slate` add-on